Airbus A380 wing checks extended to entire fleet

 The Airbus and Boeing problems are nonetheless "worrying because it means neither manufacturer has been on top of everything," he said.
 "Both planes were two-to-three years late, and yet we're seeing these unusually early problems."

-The wing cracks have overshadowed efforts by France-based Airbus to stabilise Europe's largest industrial project, which is not expected to turn a profit before 2015 after running significantly over budget.
+The wing cracks have overshadowed efforts by France-based Airbus to stabilize Europe's largest industrial project, which is not expected to turn a profit before 2015 after running significantly over budget.

 The aircraft maker now faces an additional bill for wing checks and repairs, as well as compensation for customers' lost business.